Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Key Security Criteria in Cross-domain Multi-agent LLM Systems

+\para{Attack Example:} This provenance gap enables novel attack scenarios not seen in single-domain settings. \revise{An adversary can exploit this provenance gap.
+For instance, a compromised financial agent (Domain A) subtly alters a quarterly revenue projection.
+A trading agent (Domain B) acts on this to execute a high-impact trade, but because logs are separate, auditors cannot trace the bad trade back to Domain A.} As the attack propagates across systems, no single domain's audit captures the full chain of custody, allowing the perpetrator to avoid attribution.
+Due to ambiguity in LLMs' internal context, organizations struggle to determine how much agent context to share with others to trace cross-domain data provenance.

-Existing interpretability and auditing techniques struggle with this cross-domain provenance problem~\cite{choi2023tools}.
-Methods like influence functions (which estimate which training or input data most affected a model's output), internal activation monitoring~\cite{llm-interpretability}, or prompting the model to generate citations for its outputs provide only partial insight~\cite{NEURIPS2024_2567c95f}.
-These approaches are confined to single-model reasoning and often cannot cleanly disentangle which external agent's input drove a decision.
+Existing interpretability and auditing techniques struggle with this problem~\cite{choi2023tools}: methods like influence functions (estimating which training data most affected an output), internal activation monitoring, or prompting the model to cite sources offer only partial insight~\cite{llm-interpretability, NEURIPS2024_2567c95f}, as they are limited to single-model reasoning and often cannot disentangle which external input drove a decision.
 In a multi-LLM chain, influence attribution is diluted and post-hoc explanations can be manipulated or incomplete.

-\para{(C6) Cross-domain Context Bypass:} Cross-domain multi-agent LLM deployments are reshaping enterprise workflows: confidential-data agents inside one company can converse with partner-controlled agents to coordinate projects.
-This federation introduces a security gap unseen in local multi-agent or single-model settings.
-Once knowledge crosses an organizational border, no single party retains full visibility of the dialogue, yet corporate policies---``never reveal individual exact salaries,'' ``export only statistical summaries''---still apply.
-Traditional controls assume a guardrail sees the entire request/response prompts of a single agent and can judge it in isolation~\cite{khan2025textit, lee2025prompt}. \revise{In contrast, in federated LLM chains, context is fragmented not only across prompts, but also across agents, meaning policy must be applied to the comprehensive context of multiple agents.}
+\para{(C6) Cross-domain Context Bypass:} In cross-domain multi-agent LLM deployments, internal agents converse with partner-controlled agents, introducing a security gap unseen in local multi-agent or single-model settings.
+Once knowledge crosses an organizational border, no single party has full visibility of the dialogue, yet corporate policies---“never reveal individual salaries,” “export only statistical summaries”---still apply.
+Traditional controls assume a guardrail sees a single agent's entire request and response, and can judge it in isolation~\cite{khan2025textit, lee2025prompt, Xie2023}.
+In federated LLM chains, however, context is fragmented across agents, so policies must consider the combined context of multiple agents.